What is Food and Beverage Service?

-The bar serves different types of alcoholic beverages to residential and non-residential guests in the hotel.
-It may refuse to serve alcohol to guests who are under age or are already quite inebriated.
+The bar serves different types of alcoholic beverages to residential and non-residential guests of the hotel.
+It may refuse to serve alcohol to guests who are underage or are already quite inebriated.

-India, a populous country, has very good potential for the development of all sectors of the foodservice industry in a major way.
-The prospects for catering look great because in future also people, whether at home or at their workplace, will be dining out.
+India, a populous country, has very good potential for the major development of all sectors of the food service industry.
+The prospects for catering look great because in the future also people, whether at home or at their workplace, will be dining out.

-The number of people availing of the services of the food industry is steadily increasing due to their increased disposable income.
-Today in the retail market, readymade and semi-cooked food items are available to cater to the needs of the target market.
+The number of people availing themselves of the services of the food industry is steadily increasing due to their increased disposable income.
+Today, in the retail market, ready-made and semi-cooked food items are available to cater to the needs of the target market.

 The food service industry is different from other industries in satisfying the needs of customers.
-It satisfies one of the most important physiological needs of the customers, that is of hunger and thirst.
+It satisfies one of the most important physiological needs of the customers, which is hunger and thirst.